-DP4 - Tranquillity - Implementation should minimise disturbance to the Moors River System SSSI and, where possible, minimise the impact upon the New Forest National Park and the nearby Areas of Outstanding National Beauty (AONB).
+DP4 - Tranquillity - Implementation should minimise disturbance to the adjacent National Parks and the nearby Areas of Outstanding National Beauty (AONB) by aircraft below 7,000 feet.

 DP5 - Emissions and Air Quality - The new design should seek to minimise the growth in aircraft emissions, the further degradation in local air quality and adverse ecological impacts to address growing concerns about the impact of aviation on climate change.